huysentr/CPP-Library-Symbol-Management/unix/absorption/example2/README.md

 0000000000201048 g    D  .bss   0000000000000000  Base        __bss_start
 00000000000008a5 g    DF .text  0000000000000032  Base        basefunc
 ```
 We can see the `basefunc` symbol (at the end) of shared object.
 The dynamic linker will go in order through all loaded libraries when looking up a symbol, each time it will start the process at the start of the list.
 It will go through `somelib` first and always find that symbol before ever reaching `baselibB`.
-Changing the linkin order will also change which library is atop of the list.
+However we do not want the symbol from `baselibA` (through `somelib`) to be picked up twice, Changing the linkin order will also change which library is atop of the list and as a consequence change which symbol will be resolved.

 --------------------
 *As an exercise switch the position of linking of `somelib` and `baselibB` in: